pepmartinez/keuss/docusaurus/docs/03-concepts.md

 ## Bucket

-The initial idea for Keuss Queues, transtated the elements inserted in the queue into rows of the backed storage.
+The initial idea for Keuss Queues, translated the elements inserted in the queue into rows of the backed storage.
 This makes it easy to inspect the elements values directly in the backend, which is pretty useful when you need to debug things up.
 Buckets came later, as a way to pack more than one message into a single row of the backend to gain performance.
 See [Bucked-based backends](usage/buckets).

 ## Pipeline